 We will help you decide when your child is ready to return to school.
 Your child’s school should provide a home tutor until the child returns to the classroom.

 Some children return for part of the school day and then gradually return full time.
 The education coordinator can help work out plans with the school or you can arrange this directly with school staff.
 With your permission we will give packets of information to the school, both at the time of diagnosis and when your child goes back to school.

 Pain is a sign that something is going wrong in the body.
 Be sure to report any pain your child has so we can try to find the cause.
 If your child is receiving pain medicine at home and it is not helping, call the hematologist/oncologist or your child’s doctor.

-Blood counts start to drop 7 to 10 days after most chemo treatments.
+Blood counts start to drop seven to ten days after most chemo treatments.